ten-protocol/foundation/governance-guidelines.md

 Provided quorum is met, Constitutional Governance Proposals shall require a four fifths majority vote to pass.
 Business Governance and Technical Proposals shall require a two thirds majority vote to pass.

-Any approved Proposals shall be put to the Board for legality veto, which shall ratify on a one vote per Director basis.In the case of a tied vote (the odd number of representatives is intended to avoid tied votes) the vote of the Chair shall carry the vote.
+Any approved Proposals shall be put to the Board for legality veto, which shall ratify on a one vote per Director basis.
+In the case of a tied vote (the odd number of representatives is intended to avoid tied votes) the vote of the Chair shall carry the vote.
 If the Chair does not vote in the case of a tied vote, the Proposal will not be passed.

 All Governance Proposals proposed for consideration of legality by the Board at a meeting shall be circulated in draft form to the members of the Board at least one week prior to the date of the meeting, and the text of such draft Proposals may be altered at the meeting.
 The Directors shall vote on a one vote per person basis to approve or reject the Governance Proposal.
 Quorum shall require two thirds of the Directors to vote.
 Abstention is not a vote.
 The Board may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
 Board decisions by electronic vote without a meeting shall require a vote by two thirds majority of all Directors.